YinJC/uk-tex-faq/FAQ-filename.md

----
-layout: page
-title: What's the name of this file
+# What's the name of this file
----

 One might want this so as to automatically generate a page header or footer recording what file is being processed.
 It's not easy&hellip;